Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.

 Of course, you also want to get started as soon as possible because you will begin receiving medical bills and missing paychecks within a few weeks of your injuries.
 Unfortunately, there is no guarantee that your case will settle quickly.
 However, you will not receive compensation until you file your claim or lawsuit and begin the settlement process.

-South Carolina has nearly 3,000 miles of coastline—including the beaches near Charleston— and 370,000 acres of water reservoirs.
+South Carolina has nearly 3,000 miles of coastline—including the beaches near Orangeburg— and 370,000 acres of water reservoirs.
 Unsurprisingly, recreational boating, water skiing, and fishing are popular for locals and visitors alike.
 However, a fun afternoon on the lake or ocean can go wrong quickly.
 Unfortunately, many people suffer injuries in recreational boating accidents each year.

 Nationally, the U.S. Coast Guard (USCG) reported more than 5,000 recreational boating accidents in 2020.